atomheartother/wanwan-html5/README.md

 - ~~Mobile portrait fix (shoooould be easy)~~
 - ~~Gapless audio loop so wolf girl can wan better (that's actually kind of hard for sync reasons)~~
 - Actual menu so we can have a LOT of wolf girls, a volume slider...
-- Vector graphics to remove half of the site's weight
+- Vector graphics to remove half of the site's weight (Already done on text, need to do the girls)
 - Awoo maybe.

 # Philosophy
 I hate bloated pages and believe in pure html/css/js to run a vast majority of website.
-Most web pages have absolutely no excuse for being over 1MB.
-This project will always be as small as I can make it, and it currently sits at ~330kB for the first load, with ~100kB more everytime you change character.
+Most web pages have absolutely no excuse for being over 1MB, including huge libraries for no other purpose than t make the programmer's life easier on a few function calls.
+This project will always be as small as I can make it.
 Currently, the only library I use is the awesome [howler.js](https://howlerjs.com/), for the gapless audio loop, and do so out of absolute necessity.

 # Contact